reakkiio/test35810/LEGAL_NOTICE.md

 ## Third-Party Services

-> 🔗 **THIRD-PARTY INTEGRATION NOTE**:
+> [!NOTE]

-When using the APIs and services accessed through this Work, you must:
+> When using the APIs and services accessed through this Work, you must:
+>

-1. Comply with all terms of service of the respective API providers
+> 1. Comply with all terms of service of the respective API providers
-2. Maintain appropriate attribution and licenses for third-party services
+> 2. Maintain appropriate attribution and licenses for third-party services
-3. Be responsible for obtaining any necessary permissions or licenses
+> 3. Be responsible for obtaining any necessary permissions or licenses
-4. Not use the Work in any way that could damage or overload third-party services
+> 4. Not use the Work in any way that could damage or overload third-party services

 ---